DecisionVis/deltamoea/README.md

 # δMOEA: Multi-Objective Grid Search Algorithm

+(C) 2017 DecisionVis LLC

 ## Executive Summary

-δMOEA is an optimization library that helps people make better decisions using their computer models of a problem domain.  δMOEA searches the model inputs for combinations that produce optimal model outputs with respect to multiple objectives.
+δMOEA is an optimization library that helps people make better decisions using computer models of a problem domain. δMOEA searches the model inputs for combinations that produce optimal model outputs with respect to multiple objectives.
 We call δMOEA a "Grid Search" algorithm because it samples the model inputs on a grid rather than attempting to optimize continuous values.

+This version of δMOEA is written in Python.

-δMOEA carries the 3-clause BSD license.
+The Python version of δMOEA carries the 3-clause BSD license.
+See `COPYING.md` for details.

+## Getting Started With δMOEA

+1. Read the rest of this document for an overview of what δMOEA does.
+2. Read `doc/getting_started.md` for a quick guide to downloading and using δMOEA.
+3. Read `doc/tutorial.md` for a more detailed walkthrough.
+4. Refer to `doc/api.md` for documentation on δMOEA's library functions.
+5. Examine the examples in `examples/` for more ways to use δMOEA.

 ## Computer Models